 Customer Service Apprentices will develop the skills to provide excellent customer service which is key to the success of your business or organisation.
 This vital skill is needed everywhere and covers all the extras that make a client’s experience better.

-Including Adult Care Worker, Health & Social Care (Adults) for England
+Including Adult Care Worker & Lead Adult Care Worker

 Health & Social Care Apprentices study how to help people with specific needs in their everyday lives including disabled or elderly people or those with learning disabilities.
 This type of care can include helping people complete their everyday lives through a number of tasks required in the workplace.

-Including: Horticulture & Landscape Operative , Golf Greenkeeping, Sports Turf Operative, Environmental Conservationist.
+Including: Horticulture & Landscape Operative, Golf Greenkeeper, Sports Turf Operative & Environmental Conservation.

 Horticulture Apprentices study how to plan, create and maintain sports grounds, landscapes, parks and public gardens.
 They also study plant naming and hard landscaping as well as having the opportunity to gain two additional qualifications in First Aid and the Safe Use of Pesticides.

-Specialist Support for Teaching & Learning in Schools Apprentices will learn the skills required by a Teaching Assistant, making sure pupils get the most out of their lessons.
+Supporting Teaching & Learning Apprentices learn the skills required by a Teaching Assistant, making sure pupils get the most out of their lessons.
 They will help to plan, carry out and evaluate a wide range of learning activities, working both alongside your existing teachers to support classroom activities, and alone with individuals or groups of students.
 Some learning support staff specialise in areas such as music or special needs.
 This course will help improve your employment prospects and enable you to work in a variety of childcare settings.

 Shipley College is an approved centre for the Institute of Leadership and Management (ILM), the UK’s leading specialist, and together we help individuals and organisations realise their full potential.